ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 These druids seek out lands that have been tainted by undeath.
 Such places are grim and foreboding.
 Once vibrant forests become gloomy, haunted places devoid of animals and filled with plants dying a slow, lingering death.
 The Circle of Twilight goes to such places to banish undeath and restore life.
 #### **Circle of the Yokai**<sup>(RGYR)</sup>
-Druids belonging to the Circle of the Yokai seek a connection to nature beyond the physical, aligning themselves with the mysterious yokai spirits that embody and inhabit the natural world .
-This connection allows such druids to assume yokai forms, becoming entities of nature while retaining their own mind and voice .
+Druids belonging to the Circle of the Yokai seek a connection to nature beyond the physical, aligning themselves with the mysterious yokai spirits that embody and inhabit the natural world.
+This connection allows such druids to assume yokai forms, becoming entities of nature while retaining their own mind and voice.
 Moreover, such druids can encourage roaming yokai spirits to settle in plants, flames, pebbles, and streams, turning these facets of nature into grasping weeds, furious wildfires, stalwart bastions of rock, or living wyrms of water .
 #### **Circle of Ash**<sup>(TOH)</sup>
 Druids of the Circle of Ash believe in the power of rebirth and resurrection, both physical and spiritual.
 The ash they take as their namesake is the result of burning and death, but it can fertilize the soil and help bring forth new life.
 For these druids, ash is the ultimate symbol of the elegant cycle of life and death that is the foundation of the natural world.
 Some such druids even use fresh ash to clean themselves, and the residue is often kept visible on their faces.